 A) Continuing to operate as a top-tier Trade Guild is an incredibly expensive and time-consuming task.
 While we understand that some players are at different stages of their ESO-lifecycle, and not everyone can contribute at the same level week in and week out, we also cannot afford to have our precious few Roster Slots used up by members who aren’t contibuting in a meaningful way to the Guild.
 As such, we reserve the right to remove players who are not contributing near their fair share, in an effort to help reduce the burden on all of our members by forcing them to effectively “carry” other members when a new recruit would be more willing to contribute.

 A) Absolutely!
 Unless you were removed from the guild due to unacceptable behavior, we’re always open to giving former members a second chance.
-If you missed your minimum requirements one week, or took a break from the game and left, but would like to return, feel free to contact the Guild Master or one of our Guild Officers, and we’ll do our best to get you back into TSE as soon as possible.
+If you were removed because you went inactive for a short time, or took a break from the game and left, but would like to return, feel free to contact the Guild Master or one of our Guild Officers, and we’ll do our best to get you back into Ska’vyn as soon as possible.

 A) Contact the Guild Master or one of our Officers.
 If there is an open space in the Guild, we’ll do our best to ensure they get a spot.
-If the Guild Roster for both guilds are currently full (Roster Cap is 500 Players), we will add them to our Guild Waiting List, and send them an invite once a space opens up.
+If the Guild Roster is currently full (Roster Cap is 500 Players), we will add them to our Guild Waiting List, and send them an invite once a space opens up.

 A) Yes, and no. We’ve intentionally kept our “list of rules” to a minimum – in short, we don’t have a formal code of conduct.
 The members of our Leadership Team are no one’s keeper, and we expect our members to conduct their business on their own and resolve their issues and disputes privately.
 Our only real rule?